Tierra del Fuego: European colonization and extinction of Native Americans (1860–1910)

-During the second half of the nineteenth century, the archipelago began to come under Chilean and Argentine influence.
-Both countries sought to claim the whole archipelago based on de jure Spanish colonial titles.
-Salesian Catholic missions were established in Río Grande and Dawson Island.
+During the second half of the nineteenth century, Salesian Catholic missions were established in Río Grande and Dawson Island.

 Anglican missionaries, who had established missions on Keppel Island in 1855, established new missions in 1870 at Ushuaia.
 These missions continued to operate through the nineteenth century.
 Missionary Thomas Bridges (1842–1898) learned the native language and compiled a 30,000-word Yaghan grammar and dictionary while he worked at Ushuaia.
-It was published in the 20th century and considered an important ethnological work.
+It was published in the 20th century and is considered an important ethnological work.

 An 1879 Chilean expedition led by Ramón Serrano Montaner reported large amounts of placer gold in the streams and river beds of Tierra del Fuego.
 This prompted massive immigration to the main island between 1883 and 1909.
-Numerous Argentines, Chileans, and Croatians settled on the main island, leading to increased conflicts with native Selk'nam.
-These late nineteenth century gold rushes led to the founding of numerous small settlements by immigrants such as the Argentine settlements of Ushuaia and Río Grande and the Chilean settlements of Porvenir and Puerto Toro.
+Numerous Argentines, Chileans, and Croatians settled on the main island, leading to increased conflicts with native Selkʼnam.
+These late nineteenth century gold rushes led to the founding of numerous small settlements by immigrants, such as the Argentine settlements of Ushuaia and Río Grande and the Chilean settlements of Porvenir and Puerto Toro.

 Julius Popper, a Romanian explorer, was one of the most successful entrepreneurs in the region.
-Granted rights by the Argentine government to exploit any gold deposits he found in Tierra del Fuego, Popper has been identified as a central figure in the Selk'nam genocide.
+Granted rights by the Argentine government to exploit any gold deposits he found in Tierra del Fuego, Popper has been identified as a central figure in the Selkʼnam genocide.

-Following contact with Europeans, the native Selk'nam and Yaghan populations were greatly reduced by unequal conflict and persecution by settlers, by infectious diseases to which the indigenous people had no immunity, and by mass transfer to the Salesian mission of Dawson Island.
+Following contact with Europeans, the native Selkʼnam and Yaghan populations were greatly reduced by unequal conflict and persecution by settlers, by infectious diseases to which the Indigenous people had no immunity, and by mass transfer to the Salesian mission of Dawson Island.
 Despite the efforts of the missionaries, many natives died.
-Today, only a few Selk'nam remain.
+Today, only a few Selkʼnam remain.
 Some of the few remaining Yaghan have settled in Villa Ukika in Navarino Island; others have scattered throughout Chile and Argentina.

 Following the signing of the Boundary Treaty of 1881, Tierra del Fuego was divided between Argentina and Chile; previously, it had been claimed in its entirety by both countries.